duganchen/podfeeds/README.md

 ## Setting Up Lynx

-On some systems, you will need to [build Lynx yourself](https://linuxfromscratch.org/blfs/view/stable-systemd/basicnet/lynx.html) to achieve this setup.
-After applying any patches from the previous link, the following configuration will give you a user-level installation with everything you need:

-    ./configure --prefix=$HOME/.local --enable-externs --with-zlib --with-bzlib --with-ssl --with-screen=ncursesw --enable-locale-charset --enable-default-colors make
-    make install

-That puts Lynx in ~/.local/bin.
-Put the source directory in ~/.local/src so that you can "make uninstall" in it.
-The configuration directory, containing lynx.cfg and lynx.lss, are in ~/.local/etc.

-The key flag here is --enable-externs, which is needed to enable downloading with a download manager.

 Set Lynx up to open media files in your favorite media player.
 For example, I have the following ~/.mailcap to get Lynx to open them in [mpv](https://mpv.io/):

     audio/*; mpv %s